eric-cobb/instruqt-geo-workshop/geo-workshop/02-geo-lab1-workshop/assignment.md

 Most data sources will have a timestamp component to them.
 Kibana enables you to easily filter your data based on the timestamps in the data.

 ### Time Picker Options
 You have already been exposed the `Time Picker` in Kibana.
-When you click on the calendar icon in the Time Picker, there are 2 groups of reconfigured time ranges.
+When you click on the calendar icon in the Time Picker, there are 2 groups of preconfigured timestamp ranges.
 What are those groups?

 <details>
 	<summary>Hint</summary>